skip to content

 • Offers better comfort: They offer extra padding in the heel and midfoot to absorb shock and prevent tiredness and pain during long runs.

-• Suitable for flat feet: Stability running shoes support the foot to prevent excessive inward rolling.
+• Suitable for flat feet: Stability running shoes support the foot to prevent excessive inward rolling throughout the gait cycle.

 • Versatile: Stability running shoes can be worn for road, trail, and treadmill running by beginners to advanced runners.